conductor-sdk/typescript-workers-patients-example/README.md

 ```
 or

+#### Docker Setup

-`docker-compose up` will create a container with the database in it
+`docker-compose up` will create a container with the database in it and also initialize it.

 ### Run the Application
 Navigate to the root of the cloned repository and run the following command